Start an anvi'o interactive display to see functions across genomes.

 anvi-display-functions -e external-genomes \ --annotation-source KOfam \ --profile-db KOFAM-PROFILE.db

 You can replace the annotation source based on what is available across your genomes.
 You can use the program anvi-db-info to see all available function annotation sources in a given contigs-db or genomes-storage-db.
+You can also use the program anvi-import-functions to import ANY kind of functional grouping of your genes and use those ad hoc functional sources to display their distribution across genomes.
 Please see functions for more information on functions and how to obtain them.

 Please note that a profile-db will be automatically generated for you.
 Once it is generated, the same profile database can be visualized over and over again using anvi-interactive in manual mode, without having to retain any other files.